-The 10 Best Free Customer Service Software for 2026
+10 Best Free Customer Service Software in 2026 (Ranked & Compared)

-This guide will try to cut through the noise here.
-We've ranked the 10 most popular free options based on one critical question: Which tools actually let you scale your team for free?
+This guide cuts through the noise.
+We've ranked the 10 best free customer service software options in 2026 based on one critical question: which tools actually let you scale your team without scaling your bill?

 Check out the different integrations offered by Enjo AI.